-In an area with a wealth of excellent dining options, this is our selection of the best restaurants in Shoreditch.
+In an area with a wealth of excellent dining options, this is our selection of the best Shoreditch restaurants.

 The Clove Club